michagodfrey/advice-generator/README.md

 ### Useful resources

-- [Youtube video by Oston Code Cypher](https://www.youtube.com/watch?v=2AfzKmgqWUE&ab_channel=OstonCodeCypher) - While I didn't use the exact same method to it was watching this video that helped me figure out how to complete this challenge.
 - [CSS Code Generator](https://html-css-js.com/css/generator/) - This webpage is a great resource to generate custom effects.
 The glow effect was created from code generated from this site.

 ## Author